Jaheim Bell: New England Patriots

 Bell was selected with the 231st overall pick in the 2024 NFL draft by the New England Patriots.
 The Patriots had acquired that pick from the Chicago Bears in a trade for N'Keal Harry.
 Bell signed his rookie contract with the Patriots on May 10, 2024.
-On November 3, 2024 during a game against the Tennessee Titans, Bell made his first career NFL catch.
+On November 3, during a game against the Tennessee Titans, Bell made his first career NFL catch for a yard.
+On January 5, 2025, in the final quarter of the final game, Bell made his second NFL catch.

 On August 22, 2025, Bell was released by the Patriots.

 Philadelphia Eagles

 On October 15, 2025, Bell signed with the Philadelphia Eagles' practice squad.
 He was released on October 21.

+Pittsburgh Steelers

+On December 31, 2025, Bell was signed to the Pittsburgh Steelers' practice squad.

+Philadelphia Eagles (second stint)

+On January 21, 2026, Bell signed a reserve/futures contract with the Philadelphia Eagles.
+On April 28, Bell was waived by the Eagles.

+Pittsburgh Steelers (second stint)

+On May 4, 2026, Bell signed with the Pittsburgh Steelers on a one-year contract.
+On August 28, Bell was waived.